 - commission payments owing to employees or other external parties;

 - the fringe benefits tax (‘FBT’) instalment for the June 2023 quarter, if it is due but not payable until July 2023; and

 - directors’ fees payable as at 30 June 2023, where the company is definitively committed to the payment.

 Deductions can be maximised for SBE taxpayers by accelerating expenditure and/or prepaying deductible business expenses (and also by accruing expenditure – refer above).

-In addition to accelerating expenditure on various business items, SBE taxpayers that use the simplified SBE depreciation rules may claim the following 2021 deductions (if applicable) in relation to depreciating assets:
+In addition to accelerating expenditure on various business items (refer above), for 2022/23, SBE taxpayers that use the simplified SBE depreciation rules may claim the following deductions in relation to depreciating assets:

-Therefore, if appropriate, SBE taxpayers should consider purchasing and using (or installing) these items by 30 June 2021.
+If appropriate, SBE taxpayers should consider purchasing and using (or installing ready for use) these items by 30 June 2023.

 Otherwise, the prepayment rules are the same as for non-SBE taxpayers.

 The kinds of expenses that may be prepaid include:

 - Lease payments on business items such as cars and office equipment;